Unbounded field operators in categorical extensions of conformal nets: Application to vertex operator algebras

 \subsection{Polynomial energy bounds}

-Suppose that $\mc Y_\alpha\in\mc V{k\choose i~j}$ is unitary.
+Suppose that $\mc Y\in\mc V{k\choose i~j}$ is unitary.
 Let $w^{(i)}\in W_i$ be homogeneous.
-Given $a\geq 0$, we say that $\mc Y_\alpha(w^{(i)},z)$\footnote{Here, $z$ is understood as a variable but not as a concrete complex number.} satisfies \textbf{$a$-th order energy bounds}, if there exist $M,b\geq0$, such that for any $s\in\mathbb R,w^{(j)}\in W_j$,
+Given $a\geq 0$, we say that $\mc Y(w^{(i)},z)$\footnote{Here, $z$ is understood as a variable but not as a concrete complex number.} satisfies \textbf{$a$-th order energy bounds}, if there exist $M,b\geq0$, such that for any $s\in\mathbb R,w^{(j)}\in W_j$,

 $1$-st order energy bounds are called \textbf{linear energy bounds}.
-We say that $\mc Y_\alpha(w^{(i)},z)$ is \textbf{energy-bounded} if satisfies $a$-th order energy bounds for some $a$, that $\mc Y_\alpha$ is energy-bounded if $\mc Y_\alpha(w^{(i)},z)$ is energy-bounded for any homogeneous $w^{(i)}\in W_i$, that a unitary $V$-module $W_i$ is energy-bounded if $Y_i$ is an energy-bounded intertwining operator, that $V$ is energy bounded if the vacuum module $W_0$ is energy-bounded.
-We say that $V$ is \textbf{strongly energy-bounded} if (the vertex operator of) any unitary $V$-module is energy-bounded.
+We say that $\mc Y(w^{(i)},z)$ is \textbf{energy-bounded} if satisfies $a$-th order energy bounds for some $a$, that $\mc Y$ is energy-bounded if $\mc Y(w^{(i)},z)$ is energy-bounded for any homogeneous $w^{(i)}\in W_i$, that a unitary $V$-module $W_i$ is energy-bounded if $Y_i$ is an energy-bounded intertwining operator, that $V$ is energy-bounded if the vacuum module $W_0$ is energy-bounded.
+We say that $V$ is \textbf{strongly energy-bounded} if (the vertex operator of) any irreducible unitary $V$-module is energy-bounded.
+We say that $V$ is \textbf{completely energy-bounded} if any irreducible unitary intertwining operator of $V$ is energy-bounded.

 The following is \cite{Gui19a} corollary 3.7-(b).